Loubrains/FuzzyMatcher/README.md

 ### Functionality:

-- Ability to delete categories. (right click or button?)
-- Ability to rename categories. (right click or button?)
 - Ability to switch back to multi from single (spit warning "can't go back").
 - When typing string, press enter to press associated button/do associated action.
 - Ability to sort match results by other dimensions